Windower/Lua/addons/SpellBook/readme.md

 ## Usage

 ```
-Find missing spells for current jobs and level:
-//spellbook help -- show this help text
+//spbk help -- show this help text
-//spellbook [current] -- Shows learnable spells based on current main and sub job and level.
+//spbk [current] -- Shows learnable spells based on current main and sub job and level.
-//spellbook <main|sub> [<level|all>] -- Show missing spells for current main or sub job.
+//spbk <main|sub> [<level|all>] -- Show missing spells for current main or sub job.
 Defaults to the job's current level.
-//spellbook <job> [<level|all>] -- Show missings spells for specified job and level.
+//spbk <job> [<level|all>] -- Show missings spells for specified job and level.
 Defaults to the job's level.
-//spellbook <category> [all]-- Show learnable spells by category.
+//spbk <category> [all]-- Show learnable spells by category.
 Limited to spells which are learnable, unless all is added after the category.
 Categories: whitemagic|blackmagic|songs|ninjustu|summoning|bluemagic|geomancy|trusts|all (Trusts are not included in all)
 ```